It's time for the Second TV Tropes Halloween Avatar Contest! Details here

 - In the Steam Punk RPG Arcanum, each key is can only be used on specific locks, and continue to exist once they have been used.
 Due to this, an accomplished thief (or brutal murderer) can collect upwards of 30-40 keys by the end of the game.
 (They take up a bit of room until you get a key ring, though...)

-- Played straight with the lockpicks in both games; in Morrowind, they break after a certain number of uses, and in Oblivion, they break if you fail at the minigame.
+- Played straight with the lockpicks in Morrowind and Oblivion; in Morrowind, they break after a certain number of uses, and in Oblivion, they break if you fail at the minigame.
 There are also Open Lock spells with varying magnitudes, but some (usually plot-important) doors require keys to open.

 - All Commander Keen games (except Keen Dreams, which has only one type of key) have several colours of keycards or keygems that open a door of the same colour.
 In case of the gems the gem doesn't actually disappear, it just becomes stuck to the pedestal you place it on.